25 April, 2019

 Questions You Should Ask – Iaas, PaaS, and SaaS

-- What is the type of penetration tests performed by you?
+- What is the type of penetration test performed by you?

 - What are the tools used for penetration testing?